 The only acceptable documents for US citizens 16 and over to cross the US-Canadian border by land or sea are:

-- Trusted Traveler Card (NEXUS, FAST, or SENTRI), or
+- Trusted Traveler Card (NEXUS, FAST, or SENTRI)

 - Enhanced Learner’s Permit or Enhanced State ID card (Temporary enhanced driver’s licenses/learner’s permits/state or provincial ID cards are not accepted.
-The traveler must have the permanent license/permit/card.), or
+The traveler must have the permanent license/permit/card.)

 - Form I-872, American Indian Card